vasilakisfil/Introspected-REST/README.md

 > --- [RFC 6838](https://tools.ietf.org/html/rfc6838)
 >

-An example of an imaginary Media Type with a couple of parameters is:
+An example of an imaginary Media Type with a couple of parameters for MicroTypes is:

 ```
 Accept: application/vnd.api+json; pagination=spec-a; querying=graphql;